wrycu/StarWarsFFG-Enhancements/README.md

 * Provides support for automatic, configurable attack animations (with sounds!)
 * Automatically renames actors in combat (to generic "PC" and "NPC" slots)
 * Provides tips on how to spend combat dice results
+* AUtomatically adds a status to tokens which have the `Adversary` talent

 ### Utilities
 * Includes Star Wars-like fonts